UWSEDS/uwseds.github.io/grading.md

 ## Class Participation

-Class participation will be graded based on project related presentations.
+Class participation will be graded based on project related presentations, polling in class, and participation in the Slack or Zoom chats.
+If you are in a location that makes attending live lecture difficult, contact the instructors.

+We expect that everyone has presented part of their group's presentation (tech review, practice presentation / summary, final presentation) **and** have answered the poll questions for 8 of 10 lectures for 12 (of 15) points.
+To get full points (15 of 15), additionally have asked or answered a class related question to Zoom chat or Slack at least once.

 ## Course Project